Organ System Pathophysiology

 Epidemiology; Human development/life cycle; Medical ethics; Medical genetics; Medical jurisprudence; Mental health and mental disorders; Substance abuse; Violence /abuse; Women’s health.

 Evaluation for this course is determined as follows:

-Grading: This course comprises 20% of the grade for the Organ System Pathophysiology Block, Section 1.
+Grading: This course is one component of the Organ System Pathophysiology Block, Section 1.
+Students must pass the course to pass the block.
 The block section is graded Satisfactory, Unsatisfactory.